 If you have time for a mini-road trip, visit Joshua Tree National Park.
 Although this family-friendly national park is not technically located in Palm Springs (it’s about an hour away) it’s a must-see.
 The national park straddles the Mohave and Colorado deserts and is home to the unique Joshua Trees which only grow in this region of the United States.
 Take the family on the kid-friendly hike on the Split Rock or Skull Rock Trails.
 If you’re interested in a guided tour, you can take a Driving Tour of Joshua Tree National Park.

-If you found this on the best things to do with kids in Palm Springs helpful, you might also like:
+If you enjoyed this post on the best things to do with kids in Palm Springs helpful, you might also enjoy the following articles: